AnotherPillow/TMXL2CP/README.md

 ## Improvements/Contributions

 If you have any improvements or contributions, please feel free to make a pull request or open an issue.

+## Known Issues

+1. Does not work on Windows Subsystem for Linux (WSL) likely due to file paths.